badola/blog/linux/environment.md

 And they have defined their own variables for various purposes -
 1. *db_dir* : directory name containing database files and libraries
+1. *db_addr* : server-address alias for the actual database hosted
 1. *log_dir* : directory name where application logs are to be written
 1. *exe_dir* : directory name where the applications are deployed
 1. *data_dir* : directory name from where data is to be read/written